What you need to know about grants, loans and more

 - Grants: Based on financial need.

 - Parent Plus Loan: Borrowed money that must be repaid.
-Repayment begins within 60 days from the time funds are disbursed, or a repayment plan may be selected.
+Repayment begins immediately from the time funds are disbursed, or a repayment plan may be selected.

 - Federal Work Study: Based on financial need.
 Student works on campus up to 20 hours per week.

 - Scholarships: For information about scholarships available at APSU please visit the scholarship website at www.apsu.edu/scholarships.